litmuschaos/litmus-docs/website/docs/user-guides/uninstall-litmus.md

 ---

-## ChaosAgents
+## Chaos Delegate

-To disconnect the [ChaosAgent](../getting-started/resources.md#chaosagents) connected to the [ChaosCenter](../getting-started/resources.md#chaoscenter), follow these steps -
+To disconnect the [Chaos Delegate](../getting-started/resources.md#chaosagents) connected to the [ChaosCenter](../getting-started/resources.md#chaoscenter), follow these steps -

-1. Remove the ChaosEngines of the respective ChaosAgent
+1. Remove the ChaosEngines of the respective Chaos Delegate

    ```bash
    kubectl delete chaosengine <CHAOSENGINE_NAMEs> --all -<AGENT_NAMESPACE>